 This is that toughest of questions.
 What I want to say is, No, of course not.
 God is merciful.
 But it is not my choice, not my will.
 Heaven is God's dwelling place.
 And Jesus is Heaven.
 We know that, because that is the purpose of Communion with Him.
 Will Jesus allow into bodily Communion with Himself those who never in life had that Communion?
 Earthly pity says yes, but the words of Jesus say no. He said, "not everyone who says to me Lord, Lord will enter heaven, but he who does the will of my Father".
 So I'm going to answer this question with a similar one.

-There are Catholics today, even teachers, who say that "we have a reasonable hope that all men are saved".
+There are Catholics today who say that "we have a reasonable hope that all men are saved".
 As part of that debate, they will cite that the Catholic Church does not formally declare any person as being in hell.
 Not even Judas.
 And so the question arises, is Judas in hell?
 Couldn't God, Who is the author of Salvation, not save someone even at the very moment of death, or even give them another chance after death?
 And, since we acknowledge the Sovereignty of our Creator, we must say yes.
 So, then, can't we imagine even Judas in Heaven?
 And the answer is, yes, we can imagine it.
 But is it reasonable?
-Jesus said "none of them warned us, as recorded in the Bible, which we as Catholics are bound to believe in, that people do go to hell.
+My answer to this is that Jesus Himself called Judas the "son of perdition".
+He warned us, as recorded in the Bible, which we as Catholics are bound to believe in, that people do go to hell.
 It may fall within God's purview to pardon any sinner, but that is His prerogative, and not ours.
 Every indication is that Judas is in hell.
 Jesus said, "Those whom thou gavest me have I kept; and none of them is lost, but the son of perdition, that the scripture may be fulfilled [John 17:12]" .
 And therefore, whatever we may personally think God would do, it is our evangelical imperative to preach what we can know from Scripture, and that is that Judas is in hell.
 Why is that important?
 Because we risk allowing souls to have a false hope in a prerogative that God will not avail Himself of in their case.
 As I said in a previous essay, God does not do what He wants, He does what He wills.
 His will is not a caprice.
 And He is Just, so if He applies a rule for one person in a particular circumstance, He must apply it to all.
 We know what we must do to avoid the legitimate punishment of our sins, and that is to believe in Christ and Him crucified, and to be part of His Body by following the teachings of His Church.
 That is the only way we know of and have any evidence for that we can be saved.
 So it is incumbent on us to say, to avoid error on the part of those outside the Church, that hell is a real danger, so that in hearing this they will ammend their lives and come into the Church.
 In fact, saying that "we have a reasonable hope that all men are saved" is a dereliction of duty on our part.